allisonmachado/node-boost/README.md

 # Yet another Nodejs backend template (0.0.1)

-The objective of this project is to create a clean (but opinionated) template for a nodejs backend REST application. (actually I just want to have some fun...)
+The objective of this project is to create a clean (but opinionated) template for a Nodejs backend REST application. (actually I just want to have some fun...)

 ## Why
 I want to create a clean and simple template that put into action a layered architecture with well-defined responsibilities to be able to accomodate a source code base that may grow big as time passes.
 Those layers listed from high level to low level are: